MontaVista-OpenSourceTechnology/clixon-backend-helper/clixon_beh/README.md

         return 0

     def statedata(self, nsc, xpath):
+        if xpath == "/":
+           return (0, ("<xmldata1>", "xmldata2"))
+        else
            return (0, "<xml data>")
 ```

 The statedata method returns a tuple, the first items is an integer
-error, the second is a string holding xml for the state data.
+error, the second is either a string holding xml for the state data,
+or a tuple of strings holding multiple XML trees to add.
 If you
-return an error, the xml value may be empty.
-The rest return -1 on
+return an error, the xml value may be empty, it is ignored.
+The rest
-error an 0 on success.
-If they return an error, they should call
+return -1 on error an 0 on success.
+If they return an error, they
-`clixon_err` first to report what went wrong.
+should call `clixon_err` first to report what went wrong.

 ### Transaction Objects